 Social security contributions are laid down by law and deducted directly from your salary.
 You will normally not have to pay them if you are on a scholarship.
 The exception is health insurance: everyone who lives in Germany must have health insurance.
 This gives you access to Germany’s very good healthcare system.

 Having health insurance in Germany means that you need not worry if you get sick.
-A stay in hospital and any necessary treatment will be paid for.
+Visits to a doctor, a stay in hospital and any necessary treatment will be paid for.
 And if you are an employee, you will continue to receive sick pay.

 Up to a certain income, you will automatically be compulsorily insured in the statutory health insurance system (Gesetzliche Krankenversicherung or GKV) if you are an employee.
 The insurance also covers your family members.
 And as a compulsory member of the GKV you also have long-term care insurance cover.